emipa606/SDSpaceship/README.md

 - you need at least one of the vanilla parts somewhere in your ship to pass the games check for ship conditions to start (the beam is not needed)

 building depends on the vanilla research:
-- shipbasics -&gt; fillparts + wings
+- shipbasics - fillparts + wings
-- ship engines -&gt; engine
+- ship engines - engine
-- ship cryocasket -&gt; cockpit
+- ship cryocasket - cockpit

 the override for the cryocasket just moves the interact spot inside the object and removes the place on beam placeworker. so you can place the casket everywhere now. this is to make building a bit easier and not such a pain. (moved the interact spot from the cockpit added by me inside the object too.)

 *Ludeon forum topic:*
 https://ludeon.com/forums/index.php?topic=26276
-(has dropbox links,since steam don&apos;t seem to like them for soem reason -.-)
+(has dropbox links,since steam don't seem to like them for soem reason -.-)

 **Dropbox:** https://www.dropbox.com/s/97fgrbduv8y6n9q/sd_spaceship_v1.7z?dl=0